Longtime NFL, college assistant Dan Radakovich dies at 84

 Known as “Bad Rad,” Radakovich — a native of the Pittsburgh suburb of Duquesne — played both center and linebacker for the Nittany Lions, moving immediately into coaching following his graduation.
 He stayed at his alma mater through 1969, helping the school earn its national reputation as “Linebacker U.”

 Radakovich’s NFL coaching stints included time with San Francisco, Denver, Minnesota, Cleveland, the Los Angeles Rams and the New York Jets.
-Radakovich also coached collegiately at Cincinnati, North Carolina State and Westminster.
+He also coached collegiately at Cincinnati, North Carolina State and Westminster.

 Radakovich reunited with former Jets coach Joe Walton at Robert Morris.
 He spent 13 years in all with the Colonials, taking on roles as defensive coordinator and assistant head coach.